chrisvrose/nodejs-fm/README.md

 ## Usage

-Use `settings.json` and point it to a valid address, and select a required port.
-Default `8080`
+Use `settings.json` and point it to a valid path, and select a required port.
+Default `8080`.

-For the backend, the jsons have this form.
+*_Travis only checks the backend, which is a separate entity._*

 For running it: